Diderot-Language/examples/dprobe/README.md

 information about what was actually done, or with `-v 2` to see how the template program was transformed.

-To sample at some list of locations saved in a file (`pi.txt`).
-We print results to terminal below, but could also give a filename for `-o`):
+We can also sample at some list of locations saved in a file (`pi.txt`).
+We print results to terminal below, but could also give a filename for `-o`:

 	printf "0 0\n-0.3 0.5\n0.2 -0.8\n1.2 0.7\n0.1 -3" > pi.txt
 	cat pi.txt